waveform80/rpi-lgpio/docs/differences.rst

 Pi Revision
 ===========

-The RPi.GPIO module attempts to determine the model and revision of Raspberry Pi board that it is running on when the module is imported, raising :exc:`RuntimeError` at import time if it finds it is not running on a Raspberry Pi. rpi-lgpio emulates this behaviour, but this can be inconvenient for certain situations including testing, but also usage of rpi-lgpio on other single board computers.
+The RPi.GPIO module attempts to determine the revision of Raspberry Pi board that it is running on when the module is imported by querying :file:`/proc/cpuinfo`, raising :exc:`RuntimeError` at import time if it finds it is not running on a Raspberry Pi. rpi-lgpio emulates this behaviour, but this can be inconvenient for certain situations including testing, and usage of rpi-lgpio on other single board computers.

-To that end rpi-lgpio permits a Raspberry Pi `revision code`_ to be manually specified via the environment in the ``RPI_LGPIO_REVISION`` value.
+To that end rpi-lgpio permits a Raspberry Pi `revision code`_ to be manually specified via the environment in the ``RPI_LGPIO_REVISION`` value (when this is set, :file:`/proc/cpuinfo` is not read at all).
 For example:

 .. code-block:: console

-    $ RPI_LGPIO_REVISION='c03114' python3
+    $ RPI_LGPIO_REVISION="c03114" python3
     Python 3.10.6 (main, Aug 10 2022, 11:40:04) [GCC 11.3.0] on linux
     Type "help", "copyright", "credits" or "license" for more information.
     >>> from RPi import GPIO